kubernetes/ingress-nginx/docs/user-guide/ingress-path-matching.md

 ## Path Priority

 In NGINX, regular expressions follow a **first match** policy.
-In order to enable more acurate path matching, ingress-nginx first orders the paths by descending length before writing them to the NGINX template as location blocks.
+In order to enable more accurate path matching, ingress-nginx first orders the paths by descending length before writing them to the NGINX template as location blocks.

 **Please read the [warning](#warning) before using regular expressions in your ingress definitions.**